 I also wrote

-I’d give up the chance to box the ears of all of the above for a chance of giving a hefty slap to the PC update brigade.
+I’d give up the chance to box the ears of all of the above for a chance of giving a hefty slap to whoever updates the books.

 But that’s not technically a character.
 So that left me with a few suggestions from other forum users.
 They made plenty of suggestions I don’t agree with (like Julian!) but a few stood out.
 Rose Longfield from The Six Cousins, Mr Lynton from The Barney Mysteries and Susie from The Secret Seven.